ytx1991/ChiaMonitor/README.md

 6. Open http://localhost:3903 you should see a primitive mtail website.

+Note:
+* `This requires you enabled Chia INFO level log.`
-Note: Mtail needs some time to read through your log.
-If you want to speed up, try to delete the current debug.log.
+* `Mtail needs some time to read through your log.
+If you want to speed up, try to delete the current debug.log.`

 ### Install Prometheus on the main host
 1. Add Prometheus default port 9090 to your inbound firewall rule